ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 ## Variable compute
 {: #variable-compute}

 Variable compute profiles are best for workloads that don’t require steady, high-CPU performance.
-CPU performance levels might be less than other public profiles with the same number of cores, while RAM and storage remain consistent, which makes variable compute profiles a lower-cost alternative.
+Due to the level of CPU oversubscription allowed on the hosts for variable compute server instances, CPU performance levels might be less than other public profiles with the same number of cores, while RAM and storage remain consistent.
+This makes variable compute profiles a lower-cost alternative.
 For example, you can use this function to test a new feature without incurring the higher cost of a full-performance virtual server instance.

 The offering is available in the following profiles: